Admissions Information | Undergraduate Nursing

 - ENTER students who have maintained a cumulative GPA of 3.4 or higher and who have met all the requirements for admission, will be guaranteed a spot in the nursing program.
 However, ENTER students must complete the application form and all the requirements listed above.

-- Photocopy of Healthcare Provider or Professional Rescuer CPR certification card (2 year expiration)
+- Healthcare Provider or Professional Rescuer CPR certification card (2 year expiration).

-- Photocopy of transcript or fee statement of the CNA course you took
+- Transcript, fee statement, or certificate of completion of the CNA course you took.

 CPR certification implies successful completion of the 2 year expiration Healthcare Provider or Professional Rescuer CPR course for adults, children and infants.
 Other types of CPR courses do not meet this requirement.
 CPR certification MUST BE RENEWED PRIOR TO THE FALL TERM IN THE ACADEMIC YEAR IN WHICH IT EXPIRES.